-In the US, the number of new TB cases reported each year has been going down since 1993.
+In the US, the number of new TB cases reported declined each year from 1993 to 2014; there was a slight increase in the number of cases in 2015 (1.6 percent more than in 2014).
 According to the Centers for Disease Control and Prevention (CDC), the number of TB cases reported in 2014 was the lowest that is has been since reporting began in 1953.

 - Active TB - Some people infected with TB develop active disease.
 Active TB usually causes symptoms like coughing and weight loss.
 People with active TB can spread it to others.
 Active TB may develop either soon after infection or years later when a person's immune system becomes weaker.

 People with weakened immune systems are more likely to develop active TB disease.
 This includes people living with HIV, children, elderly people, and people who take drugs that suppress the immune system.
-Research shows that, among those with latent TB, people living with HIV are three to 12 times more likely to develop active TB disease than HIV-negative people.
+Research shows that, among those with inactive TB, people living with HIV are three to 12 times more likely to develop active TB disease than HIV-negative people.
 Treating latent TB can greatly reduce your chances of developing active TB.
 Treatment of latent TB protects your health as well as keeps you from spreading TB to others.
 You can develop active TB with any CD4 count .
-Studies also show that TB can worsen HIV disease progression.

 People with active TB should be separated from others until they can no longer spread the disease.
 If you have TB or spend time around people with TB, it is important to wear a disposable face mask.
 Certain types of air filters can trap the TB bacteria, and ultraviolet light can kill it.